 Our teams at Jaws Podiatry firmly believe that no one should ever have to live with foot pain or permit an issue involving feet to interfere with the precious quality of life.

-Headed by South Florida’s highly acclaimed Dr. Abraham Wagner (DPM), we specialize in surgical procedures for patents living anywhere throughout the United States and beyond.
+Headed by South Florida’s highly acclaimed Dr. Abraham Wagner DPM, we specialize in surgical procedures for patents that travel to us, that live anywhere throughout the United States and beyond.

 We offer customized treatments to accommodate our patients and their particular needs.